Ellen Johnson Sirleaf: Personal life

 In 1956, Ellen Johnson married James Sirleaf.
 They had four sons together before their divorce.
 She grew up as a Presbyterian, but later joined her husband's Methodist faith.
-Through her sons she has ten grandchildren.
+Through her sons, she has ten grandchildren.

-While attending college in the United States, Sirleaf became a member of the Alpha Kappa Alpha sorority and she is an honorary member of the Links, Incorporated.
+While attending college in the United States, Sirleaf became a member of the Alpha Kappa Alpha sorority, and she is an honorary member of the Links, Incorporated.
 She is the aunt to American actress/comic Retta (born Marietta Sirleaf), best known for her role as Donna Meagle on the NBC comedy Parks and Recreation.

 Several of her children served in the Liberian government.
 Her son Robert Sirleaf served as head of the National Oil Company of Liberia, Charles Sirleaf holds a senior position at the Central Bank of Liberia, and stepson Fombah Sirleaf heads the Liberian National Security Agency, with responsibility for internal security.
 Other members of the Sirleaf family are serving in other positions in government.

-In December 2021, James Sirleaf, one of the sons of Ellen Sirleaf, died in his residence in Liberia under unknown circumstances.